kurty51114/Assignment1_2420/README.md

 ## Generating SSH keys (CLI)

-First, we need to generate an SSH key pair, which is an encrypted key pair that we use as authentication to securely connect to our droplet.
+First, we need to generate an SSH key pair, which is an encrypted key pair that we use as authentication to securely connect to our droplet[^9].

 The ssh-keygen package should already be installed onto your system.
 SSH information is stored in a folder called .ssh in your home directory.
-If you do not see your .ssh folder in your home directory, create it before conducting the following steps.
+If you do not see your .ssh folder in your home directory, create one before conducting the following steps.

 1. Open a terminal window and run the following command to generate a new SSH key pair.
 Make sure to change the default fields to your own key name and email address to your preferences.
 Follow the prompts in the terminal window to generate your key: